$20.99Shop KT Tape Pro®

 Pain is the most obvious symptom of SI Joint pain and can range from dull and achy to sharp and debilitating.
 Most individuals report that the pain began suddenly with or without an event.
 Pain patterns are difficult to describe with SI Joint pain outside of low back ad buttock pain.
 Patterns seem to differ among different individuals in how far it radiates, what sensation is felt, and how intense the pain can be.
 Sitting for long periods of time is often a trigger, and standing from sitting can recreate the pain acutely.
 Pain that spreads widely over the back, buttocks, and legs is more than likely something separate from SI Joint dysfunction and should be diagnosed further.

-KT Tape can be used to take pressure off of the associated musculature, create additional space by manipulating the fascia, and increase circulation to the area for a sense of pain relief and support.
-Relief is generally felt immediately.
+KT Tape can help reduce pain and inflammation for many common injuries*.
 Use KT Tape in combination with massage, ice after activity, myofascial release, rest, stretching, chiropractic adjustments, avoidance of pain inciting activities, NSAIDs, and core workouts such as Pilates.

 For additional resources, please visit the KT Tape Forum.